 The international regulatory framework for banks, Basel III, has been developed and includes requirements regarding regulatory capital, liquidity, leverage ratio and counterparty credit risk measurements.
 In December 2010, the Basel Committee issued the first version of the Basel III framework and a revised version was issued in June 2012.
-On 26 June 2013, the European Parliament and Council adopted a legislative package (known as "CRD IV") comprising Directive (2013/36/EU) and Regulation ((EU) No. 575/2013), for the implementation of the Basel III framework in the European Union (the "EU") and to strengthen the regulation of the banking sector.
+On 26 June 2013, the European Parliament and Council adopted a legislative package (known as "CRD IV") comprising Directive (2013/36/EU) and Regulation ((EU) No. 575/2013), for the implementation of the Basel III framework in the European Union (the "EU"), and to strengthen the regulation of the banking sector.

 The transposition of the CRD IV into Icelandic law is set to take place in separate amendments.
 The first amendment was introduced on 9 July 2015 by Act No. 57/2015, which amended the Financial Undertakings Act.
 This amendment includes CRD IV's provisions on capital buffers and adopts a regulation implementing the provisions of the CRR and related technical standards.
 The second amendment, which was introduced on 1 September 2016, by Act No. 96/2016, and further amended the Financial Undertakings Act, includes CRD IV's provisions on operating licences, initial capital, information obligations, leverage ratios, supervisory review and evaluation process.
-The third amendment, which was introduced on 9 May 2017 by Act 23/2017, and further amended the Financial Undertakings Act, includes CRD IV's provision on whistle-blowing.
+The third amendment, which was introduced on 9 May 2017 by Act No. 23/2017, further amended the Financial Undertakings Act, includes the CRD IV provision on whistle-blowing.
+The fourth amendment was introduced on 22 March 2018 when a bill was submitted to the Icelandic Parliament.
+The bill proposes amendments to the Act on Financial Undertakings, which are based on provisions from Directive 2013/36/EU and Regulation (EU) No. 575/2013.
+The proposed amendments include provisions on supervision on consolidated basis, prudential requirements on consolidated basis, supervisory collaboration among competent authorities in EU Member States, and legal basis for large risk exposure.
+Furthermore the bill updates the legal basis for implementing Regulation (EU) No. 575/2013, on prudential requirements for credit institutions and investment firms, which was too a large extent implemented into Icelandic law in March 2017 with Regulation No. 233/2017.